3-SDK/service_calendar/README.md

 ### PUT
 ```
 PUT /hotels/:id/views
-# Update the view counter for visiting the page.
+# Update the view counter and add viewer for visiting the page.

 Request Body: {
   ipv4: '172.0.0.1'